OA and Sustainable Ocean Planning

 The SEEA Central Framework provides the structure for recording these physical flows between the economy and the environment through Physical Supply and Use Tables (PSUTs)[12].
 By spatially attributing pressures to sources and linking them to changes in ecosystem condition, ocean accounts support the identification of priority actions to reduce negative impacts.

 The following table summarizes how indicators from different account types link across environmental, economic, social, and governance domains, and how each connects to specific SDG 14 targets.
-This indicator-account linkage structure illustrates the breadth of sustainability assessment that ocean accounts can support.

 Table 3.2.1: Indicator-account linkage across sustainability domains